The Plant and the Insect

 Question

-Above is a picture of four Arabidopsis plants that are five weeks old.
+Figure 1 is an image of four Arabidopsis plants that are five weeks old.
 They have been living in short days, which maximizes leaf growth.
 Based on what you learned from Scott, which of the following is correct?